varunreddy5/book-review-app/README.md

 * Includes User Authentication

+* Includes book categories where the user can filter the books based on Genres

-* Implemented using Ruby on Rails, Bootstrap and JavaScript.
+* Implemented using Ruby on Rails, Bootstrap and JavaScript